Roadmap

 • Template storage with variables inside

-• The AI agent automatically fills in the template with data.
+• The AI agent automatically fills data into the template.

 • Daily and per-minute email limits for each client